1. Home

 not. %QUESTIONS_ANSWERS%

-%COMMENT_SECTION% – the text the user entered into the quiz comment section (if enabled).
+%COMMENT_SECTION% – The comment the user entered into the quiz comment section (if enabled).
 An example of usage would be:

 The %USER_NAME% took the quiz and left these comments: